 1. I haven't taken a large scale assessment before.
 What can I expect?
 Large scale assessments are strictly supervised by trained proctors to standardize the test-taking experience.
 You must provide 2 pieces of identification to the proctor.

 During the remotely proctored examination, you will not be permitted to communicate with others, access any personal belongings, or use dictionaries.
+You cannot read the examination content aloud.
 There is a strict 3-hour time limit, unless otherwise pre-arranged through approved accommodations.
-You must be ready to take the examination at your scheduled time, and must have 2 pieces of identification to show to the proctor and have the computer password that you created in order to successfully login to the examination.
+You must be ready to take the examination at your scheduled time, and must have 2 pieces of identification to show to the proctor and have the computer password in order to successfully login to the examination.